 - Lower housing cost

-Comparing Mike’s current job to the new offer was more complex than a simple “back-of-the-envelope” calculation.
+Comparing Mike’s current job to the new offer was more complex than a simple calculation.
 The Sanders’ financial advisor considered more than salary.
-She looked at both companies’ 401K plans and his current company’s pension plan, along with salary and how much of that salary depended on company stock performance.
-She also considered how income, property tax, and housing costs varied between the two states.
-The Sanders wondered how much money each offer would afford them for extras like vacations, nights out, and other luxuries, while keeping them on track for retirement.
+They looked at both companies’ 401(k) plans and his current company’s pension plan, along with salary and how much of that salary depended on company stock performance.
+They also considered how income, property tax, and housing costs varied between the two states.
+The Sanders wondered how much money each offer would afford them for extras like vacations, nights out, and other luxuries while keeping them on track for retirement.

-Both positions were in Mike’s chosen field and both companies were healthy and offered Mike a promising corporate future.
-Mike reported the offer to his current company, who counteroffered.
+Both positions were in Mike’s chosen field, and both companies were healthy, offering Mike a promising corporate future.
+Mike reported the offer to his current company, which counter-offered.

-The Sanders’ Sensible Financial advisor analyzed the two offers and found:
+The financial advisor analyzed the two offers and found:

 - Moving to a new state and job would increase their disposable income, if Mike’s income followed its projected path.